 The required documents are online reservation confirmation, visa application form, your current ARC, passport, 1 original and 1 copy of the signed contract as proof of employment, and proof of residence.

 Lost your ARC?

 Oh no!
-Perhaps one of an expat’s worst nightmare!
+Perhaps one of an expat’s worst nightmares!
 Don’t fret; all you need to do is to quickly apply for a replacement at the immigration office.
 The required documents and fees are the same as your first-time application.
 Don’t forget to make that reservation!

 Changed your address?

-Korea has strict rules when it comes to change in addresses.
+Korea has strict rules when it comes to changes in addresses.
 Foreigners are required to report a change in their place of residence within 14 days or be imposed a heavy fine.
 That being said, the steps are really simple.

 All you need to do is to visit either the immigration office or your nearest town district office (or Gu-office).
 If it is the latter, the process takes place at the Civil and Passport Division.
 For the former, a reservation is required.
 Besides that, there are no fees as long as you report the change within 14 days.
 Similarly, you need to bring your Alien Registration Card, passport, and proof of residence.

 If you still have doubts or questions, you can contact the immigration call center at 1345.

 There you have it!
 A quick and easy guide to getting to know your ARC a little better!
 As an expat, your ARC is one of the most important things to have so we hope this article helps the process of obtaining one a little easier.